Natasha Jackson, Head of Content Policy, GSMA

 Natasha is responsible for leading the GSMA’s work on consumer protection, including the development and promotion of responsible self-regulatory approaches in the areas of privacy and online safety.

 Natasha lead the development of GSMA’s Mobile Alliance against Child Sexual Abuse Content as well as the global code of practice on mobile spam and educational toolkits for mobile operators outlining issues and good practice in the areas of mobile content services and child protection.

 Before joining the GSMA, Natasha held international roles across fixed and mobile business in blue chip and start-up environments, including Cable & Wireless.
 She has over 15 years of experience in the telecoms industry, holds an economics degree and sits on the Board of the Family Online Safety Institute (FOSI).

-Yiannis Theodorou, Regulatory Policy Manager, GSMA
+Yiannis Theodorou, Senior Manager, Regulatory & Public Policy, GSMA

 Before joining the GSMA, Yiannis worked as a Strategy Associate at Ofcom, where he gained five years of experience in strategy and regulatory policy in the fixed, mobile, internet and TV sectors.
 Yiannis holds a post-graduate degree in management and a law degree.